Mailman (City Letter Carrier)

 Not really.
 If you are referring to FedEx or UPS, they have a very good reputation for quality work and they are profit driven so their management is under pressure to get things correct.
 I also think that they have better technology.
 The flipside to that is that they are sometimes more expensive and do not go to every address in the USA.
 I think USPS does a very good job in delivery but we employ too much “dead weight” and people not caring about quality work.
 Of course, those other companies may have the same issues, but I think their employees are on a shorter leash if they make too many errors.
 I am proud to work for USPS and what I do, but don’t think we are better than the major alternatives.

-Asked by Red alert ???? over 6 years ago
+Asked by Rick about 7 years ago

 Why are some mail vehicles marked USPS and others just marked US mail?